 We strive to provide a wide selection of speakers and topics during each conference and from conference to conference.
 These are the speakers scheduled for the next conference ... so far!
 Check back to see what additional speakers you can look forward to.

-Lela Barker sits on both sides of the table: she's a successful maker with 14 years of experience building a creative business.
-Lela began bootstrapping her apothecary brand, Bella Lucce, in 2003 and has since cultivated 1400+ wholesale accounts in 27 countries, generating more than $10 million in revenue.
+Lela Barker has a unique perspective on entrepreneurship because she sits on both sides of the table.
+She’s a successful maker with 15 years of experience building a creative business.
+Since launching her bootstrapped apothecary brand in 2003, Lela has guided Bella Lucce’s growth to include 1500+ wholesale accounts in 27 countries, generating more than $12million in revenue.

-Lela is also a business strategist who's wildly passionate about helping creative entrepreneurs bring their products into the marketplace.
-She's parlayed her time in the entrepreneurial trenches into a series of innovative entrepreneurial teaching programs and a robust private consulting practice.
-Through Lucky Break Consulting, Lela has had the privilege of helping hundreds of creative entrepreneurs with product pricing, brand development and wholesale strategy.
+Lela is also a business strategist who’s wildly passionate about helping creative entrepreneurs bring their products into the marketplace.
+She’s parlayed her time in the entrepreneurial trenches into a series of innovative entrepreneurial teaching programs and a robust private consulting practice.
+Through Lucky Break consulting, Lela has the privilege of helping hundreds of creative entrepreneurs navigate product pricing, brand development, and wholesale strategy.

-Lela's products and personal story have been featured in more than 100 publications worldwide and her flagship teaching programs - LBU for wholesale strategy and Brick House Branding for brand development - consistently sell out within days each time registration opens.
-She teaches and speaks regularly, from conference rooms in Austria to cruise ships in the Caribbean and "almost" everywhere in between.
+Lela’s products and personal story have been featured in more than 100 publications worldwide and her flagship teaching programs-LBU for wholesale strategy and Brick House Branding for brand development 0 consistently sell out within days each time registration opens.
+She teaches and speaks regularly, from conference rooms in Austria to cruise ships in the Caribbean and almost everywhere in between.

-Lela will be speaking on Battling Brand Schizophrenia.
+Lela Barker will be speaking on Battling Brand Schizophrenia.

-Regina will be speaking on Essential Oils-Their Purpose, Their Power and Their Precautions.
+Regina Bauscher will be speaking on Essential Oils-Their Purpose, Their Power and Their Precautions.

-Beth will be speaking on Lotion Magic-Creating Extraordinary Emulsions.
+Beth Byrne will be speaking on Lotion Magic-Creating Extraordinary Emulsions.